 Staying abreast of these changes is vital for US expats in Portugal or those considering the move.
 Introducing new tax incentives requires understanding the eligibility criteria and how these changes affect your tax planning and filing obligations.
-As the Portuguese tax landscape evolves, consulting with tax professionals experienced in US and Portuguese tax law becomes even more crucial to navigate the complexities and help ensure compliance while striving to optimize tax outcomes.
+As the Portuguese tax landscape evolves, consulting with tax professionals experienced in US and Portuguese tax law becomes even more crucial to navigate the complexities and ensure compliance while optimizing tax outcomes.